Last Updated: January, 22, 2024

 The Payments by Invoice Simple Service

-This Service allows you to accept card payments initiated with cards bearing the trademarks of Visa MasterCard, American Express, Discover, and other payment card networks, and electronic bank account payments over the Automated Clearing House (ACH) Network (collectively, the “Networks”).
+This Service allows you to accept payments initiated using one of the electronic payment methods enabled by a third party payment processor over the Automated Clearing House (ACH) Network (collectively, the “Networks”).
 These transactions are between you and the people who pay you (“Customers”).
 To facilitate your receipt of payment, Invoice Simple initiates the payment process by providing information to a payment processor.
 Invoice Simple is not a bank, a money services business, or a payment processor and will not hold funds from a payment transaction at any time.
 The payment processor relays the information to a bank (the “Bank”) that is a member of the Networks.

 The Bank’s obligation to pay you as the Merchant is subject to:

 - the provisions of its agreement with Invoice Simple, or

 - the “Operating Regulations” of the particular Network

 - The “Operating Regulations” are the guidelines, by-laws, operating regulations and all other rules, policies and procedures of the Networks supported by Invoice Simple including the payment card network operating rules for Visa, MasterCard, Discover or the American Express networks; and the NACHA operating rules governing the ACH network

 Registration and Account